“In God we trust, all others must bring data.” – W. Edwards Deming

 As observed in Study 1, following seasoning, a single 72% RH pouch was unable to maintain 72% RH inside the humidor and continued to drift downward in the low 50% RH range over the next 60 days.
 At less than one month into testing the moisture content variation of the humidor containing the pouch was similar to the humidor containing the HumiForm Mini, but moisture content inside the humidor drifted downward similar to the relative humidity.

-Study started Oct 10, 2020.
 Inside a produce keeper with vents on two sides, the side and bottom were lined with sheets of Spanish Cedar, and a HumiForm added on its lowest filament setting and a wireless hygrometer.
 In a second air-tight container, a new 69% RH pouch was inserted.
-In each humidor, 20 cellophane wrapped , already pre-humidified cigars, in the 70% RH range were inserted.
+In each humidor, 20 cellophane wrapped, already pre-humidified cigars, in the 70% RH range were inserted.

-As of December 12, 2020, the HumiForm Mini has averaged 68.2% RH, while the 69% RH Pouch has averaged 71.8%.
+3 weeks later, the HumiForm Mini averaged 68.2% RH, while the 69% RH Pouch has averaged 71.8%.
 The variation appears to track closely with temperature (see wireless probe readouts below).
 Where the 72% RH pouches to date have read well below target and decreased steadily over time, the 69% RH pouch used in this study has read high the entire time in use and continues to climb.

 Approximately 1/2 cup of bourbon was poured inside a Mini reservoir and placed inside a previously seasoned 50-stick, glass lid humidor.

-On 10/20/20, a cigar with a pre-measured moisture content of 62% on cap and 64% on foot was placed inside humidor measuring 73.8% RH.
-On 10/24/20, 4 days later, the cigar smoked with very little flavor of the bourbon initially, but increased as the cigar burned.
+A cigar with a pre-measured moisture content of 62% on cap and 64% on foot was placed inside humidor measuring 73.8% RH.
+4 days later, the cigar smoked with very little flavor of the bourbon initially, but increased as the cigar burned.

 Values of cigar humidity are a bit subjective, depending on factors such as how loose or packed the tobacco is at the point being measured, the pressure being applied onto the measurement prongs, cleanliness of prongs, etc. In this study, we pressed the prongs into the same locations each time they were tested for humidity.
 In general, the cigars seem to be losing moisture over time.
 We elected to redo this study with higher quality cigars in next study.